reinbach/django-invoice/README.rst

 This app provides simple (but sufficient) Invoice model with export abilities.
 The default export is into PDF but it's easy to write and use your own.
-The app is python 3 comptibilite, has full unicode fonts and ability to use company logo.
+The app is python 3 compatible, has full unicode fonts and ability to use company logo.

 The model provides an option to use your own Address model via setting `INVOICE_ADDRESS_MODEL` and Bank Account model via `INVOICE_BANK_ACCOUNT_MODEL`.
 Both settings the has to be a string